python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/bot.md

 <div class="card">
     <button type="button" class="card-header collapsible">
-        <span class="card-header-title subtitle is-6 my-2 ml-2">Getting started with git and GitHub</span>
+        <span class="card-header-title subtitle is-6 my-2 ml-2">Getting started with Git and GitHub</span>
         <span class="card-header-icon">
             <i class="fas fa-angle-down title is-5" aria-hidden="true"></i>
         </span>
     </button>
     <div class="collapsible-content">
         <div class="card-content">
-              <p>If you don't have git on your computer already, <a href="https://git-scm.com/downloads">install it</a>.
-You can additionally install a git GUI such as <a href="https://www.gitkraken.com/download">GitKraken</a>, or the <a href="https://cli.github.com/manual/installation">GitHub CLI</a>.</p>
+              <p>If you don't have Git on your computer already, <a href="https://git-scm.com/downloads">install it</a>.
+You can additionally install a Git GUI such as <a href="https://www.gitkraken.com/download">GitKraken</a>, or the <a href="https://cli.github.com/manual/installation">GitHub CLI</a>.</p>
-              <p>To learn more about git, you can look into <a href="../working-with-git">our guides</a>, as well as <a href="https://education.github.com/git-cheat-sheet-education.pdf">this cheatsheet</a>, <a href="https://learngitbranching.js.org">Learn Git Branching</a>, and otherwise any guide you can find on the internet.
-Once you got the basic idea though, the best way to learn git is to use it.</p>
+              <p>To learn more about Git, you can look into <a href="../working-with-git">our guides</a>, as well as <a href="https://education.github.com/git-cheat-sheet-education.pdf">this cheatsheet</a>, <a href="https://learngitbranching.js.org">Learn Git Branching</a>, and otherwise any guide you can find on the internet.
+Once you got the basic idea though, the best way to learn Git is to use it.</p>
               <p>Creating a copy of a repository under your own account is called a <em>fork</em>.
-This is where all your changes and commits will be pushed to, and from where your pull requests will originate from.
-For any staff member, since you have write permissions already to the original repository, you can just create a feature branch to push your commits to instead.</p>
+This is where all your changes and commits will be pushed to, and from where your pull requests will originate from.</p>
               <p><strong><a href="../forking-repository">Learn about forking a project</a></strong>.</p>
         </div>
     </div>